-However, while LA’ indicates something that is far from the person who is speaking and more approximate, LI’ also indicates something that is far from the individual who is speaking BUT with less approximation, in short, LI’ is more‘accurate than LA’
+However, whereas là indicates something that is far from the person who is speaking and more approximate, lì indicates something that is far from the individual who is speaking BUT with less approximation.
+In short, lì is more accurate than là.

-Also, lì and là appear in spoken Italian together with the pronoun QUELLO meaning ‘that one over there’.
+In addition to this, lì and là often appear in spoken Italian together with the pronoun quello meaning ‘that one over there’.

-QUI and QUA both means here (in this place), and they follow the same rule the applies for lì and là.
+Both qui and qua means here (in this place), and follow the same rule that applies for lì and là.

 For instance, if I say: